VISA GUIDE

 Use support letters from people with direct knowledge of your work to explain your contributions in context

-Explain how your skills or leadership were instrumental in key outcomes
+Explain how your skills or leadership were instrumental in key outcomes that the organization couldn't have achieved otherwise

 Startup founder at a VC-backed startup